odinhaus/Suffuz/README.md

 Often times when scaling web applications across multiple web and service nodes, there is a need for relatively fast access to shared state across those devices.
 Suffūz would provide the correct pieces for those situations as well, where a common stateful node would maintain a dictionary of shared items in memory, which could be accessed and updated by N dependant nodes, that might come and go randomly over the lifecycle of the shared state.

 In these scenarios, fast access, and zero-touch group membership are of the utmost importance.
 Suffūz provides the platform to make this simple.

+Extending this model to include remote clients, a system can define object instances with globally unique keys, and strongly typed structure to provide a framework for shared state sessions spanning all tiers of a heterogenous computing environment.
+Participants in a shared state instantiate a local copy, and subscribe to changes which are distributed and synchronized across all peers sharing the instance.
+By modeling state objects in shapes that make sense to the consumer, and abstracting away the details of messaging systems, channels, and synchronization, developers can easily develop distributed event-based solutions in a wide variety of forms.

 ###Worker Pool (With or Without Nomination Constraints)